Jira Workflow#

 • See development-workflow for more information on the development workflow.

-• Write the code.
+• Implement the code.

-• Write the unit tests.
+• Implement the unit tests.

 • Update any relevant documentation.